asmeurer/brown-water-python/docs/tokens.md

 ```

-The `COMMENT` token type exists only in the standard library Python implementation
+The `COMMENT` token type exists only in the standard library Python
-of `tokenize`.
-The C implementation used by the interpreter only has
+implementation of `tokenize`.
+The C implementation used by the interpreter
-`NEWLINE`.
-In Python versions prior to 3.7, `COMMENT` is only importable from
+ignores comments.
+In Python versions prior to 3.7, `COMMENT` is only
-`tokenize` module.
-In 3.7, it is added to the `token` module as well.
+importable from the `tokenize` module.
+In 3.7, it is added to the `token`
+module as well.

 ### `NL`